 Password @ Your Library

-To use the Library, e.g. to logon to library PCs, make room bookings, renew books, have off-campus access to e-resources, you must set up your own password.
-First time users can create their own library password at https://library.cuhk.edu.hk/patroninfo
+Most of the Library resources require user authentication via CUHK Login, e.g. to logon to library PCs, make room bookings, renew books, have off-campus access to e-resources, etc.

 Discover E-resources @ Your Library